active landlords with uk expat property

 Many expat homeowners and landlords who have been saddled with lenders on less than competitive interest rates or stuck on higher standard variable rates are switching to more attractive fixed term deals.

-Rising property prices has also had an impact on re-mortgage growth, especially in the Southeast of the UK.
+Rising property prices has also had an impact on re-mortgage growth.
+Especially in the Southeast of the UK.

 It is expected the demand for re-mortgaging will continue to rise in 2025.
 There is likely to be a shift towards more consumers considering fixed rate deals as the risk of rate rises remain for the time being.